metamn/beat/code/pages/tomorrowww/tomorrowww.md

 I was reading Frank Chimero's <a href="http://www.frankchimero.com/writing/the-webs-grain/" title="The Web's Grain">The Web's Grain</a> in 2015 right the day it was published.

 First I did not get it.
-It's a long article &mdash; an elegant rant on how broken the web design is, and how to fix it &mdash; and I was in an angry mood.
+It's a long article &mdash; an elegant rant on how broken the web design is, and how to fix it &mdash;, and I was in an angry mood.
 I've just built my first, Lonely Planet's Rizzo-like living styleguide which was simply lost in the noise.
 Nobody cared about in spite it was a feat of arms &mdash; done by a single guy instead of a team, rethinked from scratch instead of being mixed together from plugins and generators, built with Gulp to make it available for all front-end developers.

-Realizing styleguides are a simple hype &mdash; I saw adds on Twitter by even Deloitte offering styleguides &mdash; was a disappointment.
+Realizing styleguides are a simple hype &mdash; I saw adds on Twitter by even Deloitte offering styleguides, now all gone &mdash; was a disappointment.

 This year I've read again Frank's article, checked out David Hockney's approach to create art from independent parts, and got it.
-I knew the future of web design is about embracing the unknown, to create art on an ever changing canvas from the size of a watch to a skyscraper.
+I knew the future of (web) design is about embracing the unknown, to create art on an ever changing canvas from the size of a watch to a skyscraper.

 I've started immediately a new project, this very blog, to better analyze an understand the technique.
 Now I have an article split in two &mdash; Ideally and Practically &mdash; targeting two different audiences from the same content base.
-The content is split in sections, some sections go in the first article others in the second, and stay linked as a Wikipedia article.
-I've assembled two views on the same subject, Hockney-style.
+The content is split in sections, some sections go in the first article others in the second, and stay linked as Wikipedia.
+I've assembled two views on the same subject from a single data, Hockney-style.

 And then Zaha Hadid died.
 As always in these situations I'm trying to pay my tribute by reviewing the artist's work.
 I was fascinated by how this *ugly* lady built something incomprehensible beautiful, places so unreal that people seems to be shy bank up.
-And then the heureka struck me hard.
+And when reading <a href="http://www.theguardian.com/artanddesign/2007/oct/17/architecture" title="Alice Rawsthorn">Alice Rawsthorn's</a> article about how special Hadid buildings are, the heureka struck me hard.

-> You choose your own way of navigating the space and its content (<a href="http://www.theguardian.com/artanddesign/2007/oct/17/architecture" title="Alice Rawsthorn">Alice Rawsthorn</a>, International Herald Tribune)
+> You choose your own way of navigating the space and its content

 ## Devices as designers

 > Devices choose their own way of assembling the space and its content

+Yes, this is it.
 Devices choose how to put together the components forming the design.
-Our task is to design individual content chunks, equip with metadata &mdash; add semantics &mdash; and then each device will assembly the page, the site according to it's unique hardware and software characteristics and best knowledge.
+Our task is to design individual content chunks, equip them with metadata &mdash; add semantics &mdash; and then each device will assembly the page, the site according to it's unique hardware and software characteristics and best knowledge.

 Sounds AI, sounds crazy and today is All Fool's Day.
 But we will be rescued by semantics.